-If the two of you are adults who have never been previously married and are not blood relations, you may not have to attach any documents proving your ability to marry.
+If the two of you are adults who have never been previously married and are not blood relations, you might not have to attach any documents proving your ability to marry.
 In many couples, however, one of the two people has been previously married, in which case you will need to prove that that marriage was legally ended.
 To do so, attach copies of such documents as: